Are there demographic requirements for prospective adoptive parents?

 Where do prospective parents live who adopt through NOAS?

-NOAS serves Ohio families who live within two hours from our offices in Warren (Trumbull Co.) or from Chagrin Falls (Geauga Co.)
+NOAS serves Ohio families who live within two hours from our office in Warren (Trumbull Co.)

 Does it matter that I already have children?